homeymusic/mami.codi.R/README.md

 estimates of the period of a complex signal is made from components.

-MaMi.CoDi uses the Stern-Brocot tree to find rational fractions for the ratios within a given standard_deviation.
-How do we find the best standard_deviation values?
-For the MaMi.CoDi model we ran thousands of computations with various standard_deviation values and compared the predictions with results from six of the large-scale behavioral experiments.
+MaMi.CoDi uses the Stern-Brocot tree to find rational fractions for the ratios within a given uncertainty.
+How do we find the best uncertainty values?
+For the MaMi.CoDi model we ran thousands of computations with various uncertainty values and compared the predictions with results from six of the large-scale behavioral experiments.

-Because the space signal and the time signal have different origins we initially did a two-dimensional standard_deviation search.
-However the closest fits to the behavioral data came from space and standard_deviation values being the same.
+Because the space signal and the time signal have different origins we initially did a two-dimensional uncertainty search.
+However the closest fits to the behavioral data came from space and uncertainty values being the same.
 Insofar as this model represents processing in the auditory cortex, it would seem that estimating the cyclicity of the two signals happens higher up in the auditoray system after the space and time signals have been processed.